enginooby-technologies/dui/README.md

-# Dynamic UI Style Framework
+# Dynamic UI  Framework

-For the purpose of effortless transforming any projects using CSS for styling (typically websites) with any UI styles,  while providing the flexibility for customizaztion at the runtime.
+For the purpose of effortless transforming any projects using CSS for styling (typically websites) with any UI styles,  while providing the flexibility for customization at the runtime.
+The framework manipulates CSSStyleRule to achieve dynamic customization and PHP for component resusing.

 ## Styles   (w/ class names)
 ### Current